senthilkec/techops-challenge/docs/solution.md

 ```
  sops -d environment.json
 ```
--Look for the output for the Key: Jenkins.Credentials.Users
+-Look for the output for the Key: Jenkins.Users

 ```json
 "users": [